Evigouse/M4CEA_Project/README.md

 ## Run Experiments
 ### Prepare pre-training data
 You should transfer raw EEG files (such as .cnt, .edf, .bdf, and so on) into pkl-format files using the example code in MFDE/extract_MFDE.py.
 Notably, you can also write your own codes for preprocessing EEG data.
 Make sure that the preprocessing is consistent with that of our paper, that is, filtering between 0.5 Hz and 70 Hz, notch filtering of 50 Hz.
+### Train for pre-training
+The model is pre-trained by Pretrain/pretrain_main.py.
+Notably, you are encouraged to try different hyperparameters in Pretrain/pretrain_config.py, such as the learning rate and warmup_epochs.
+### Train for fine-tuning
+The model is fine-tuned by Finetune/finetune_main.py.
+Before fine-tuning, refer the code in Finetune/finetune_chzu_onset_type_dataloader.py to preprocess the downstream datasets as well as split data into training, validation, and test set.
+Notably, you are also encouraged to try different hyperparameters in Finetune/finetune_config.py.
+In fine-tuning stage, we choose 42, 2024, 3407, 4399, 114514 as randoms seeds.
+### TODO
+**IF YOU HAVE ANY PROBLEM, PLEASE CONTACT ymfeng@hdu.edu.cn OR COMMIT ISSUES**